cbass2404/wctrl-auto-ab-detent-ratio/README.md

 **Download the [latest release](../../releases), extract it, and double-click `install.cmd`.** That is the whole install.

-It finds your DCS folder — or asks, if you have more than one — and copies itself in.
+It finds your DCS folder, or asks, if you have more than one, and copies itself in.

 <details>
 <summary>Why <code>install.cmd</code> and not the PowerShell script?</summary>

 Windows will not run a `.ps1` on double-click; the extension has no `Open` verb, so it opens in an editor.
-That is a deliberate security control, and you should **not** re-associate `.ps1` to work around it — that makes every PowerShell script on the machine runnable with one click.
+That is a deliberate security control, and you should **not** re-associate `.ps1` to work around it, that makes every PowerShell script on the machine runnable with one click.

 There is a second obstacle: the default `RemoteSigned` execution policy refuses an